CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 1. In your **JumpVM** open a new browser window and navigate to https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0 page.

-2. Scroll down to the **Example** section for a request or open this URL https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0&tabs=http#example in your **JumpVM**.
+2. Scroll down to the **Example** section for a request or aletrnatively you can open this URL https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0&tabs=http#example in your **JumpVM** browser window.

 3. On the HTTP tab, review the endpoint URL: `https://graph.microsoft.com/v1.0/security/alerts`.